County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Office of Education for Friday Night Live Program Services for Fiscal Years (FYs)
+Education for Friday Night Live Program Services for Fiscal Years (FYs) 2025-2027, as follows:

-designee to execute the Agency (Grant) Agreement (No. 260215) with the Tulare County
+to execute the Agency (Grant) Agreement (No. 260215) with the Tulare County Office of

-CEQA Guidelines section 15378(b)(4), finding that the action is a governmental funding
+section 15378(b)(4), finding that the action is a governmental funding mechanism and/or fiscal

-mechanism and/or fiscal activity that will not result in direct or indirect physical changes in
+activity that will not result in direct or indirect physical changes in the environment.

 BOARD OF SUPERVISORS